EU Licensed4.8/5

 Will gabapentin help me sleep?

-It may do, especially if poor sleep is related to pain or anxiety.
+It may, especially if your poor sleep is linked to pain or anxiety.
+But gabapentin is not licensed as a sleep aid in the UK.

-However, gabapentin is not licensed as a sleep aid in the UK, and NICE does not recommend it as a first-line treatment for insomnia alone.
+NICE does not recommend it as a first-choice treatment for insomnia on its own.

 Does gabapentin sedation wear off over time?

-For many patients, yes.
-Tolerance to the sedating effects often develops within the first two to four weeks of treatment.
-If drowsiness persists, a dose or timing adjustment may help.
+For many people, yes.
+The body often builds tolerance to the drowsiness within the first two to four weeks of treatment.
+If drowsiness lasts, a change to the dose or timing may help.

 Is gabapentin safer than benzodiazepines for sedation?